 “You need to do something with your photography” was one of the last things my dear friend said to me as we said goodbye for our last time.
 Not long after 2 close friends of ours formally got together they were burdened with the news of cancer.
 Set back after set back they chose to create some good news.
 Some positive news.
 So they chose to get married and have a celebration.
 They chose Tess and I to document their day.
 We had a job to do.
 We had a responsibility to our dear friends and their family.
 We had to capture the essence and reality of the day with respect and kindness.
 We had to shoot in a way that when they look back, they aren’t reminded of illness and sadness, it had to tell the story of a celebration, happiness, love and of joy.
 Ben thanked us for one of his most treasured gifts from the celebration…the photographs!

 This profound experience made me realise.
 I have a purpose.
-I have a responsibility to families to harvest these moments in a way that they can not.
+I have a responsibility to families to harvest these memories in a way that they can not.
 Creating an image that portrays a mood, feel, movement or detail which can take you back in time just blows my mind.
-If I can do that for another family well thats an honour.
+If I can do that for another family, well thats an honour.

 Anyone who has shot with me will agree that, I can get pretty fired up and start jumping out of my skin.
 Warning, it is CONTAGIOUS so strap yourself in for some fun!
 If you find yourself connecting with my story and my work, I would love to hear from you.
 Flick through an enquiry and lets get chatty!